 We know not everyone who goes on a vacation a thousand of miles away and lays in the sun experiences that sense of wellbeing.
 A lot of factors determine the experience of wellbeing.
 What we do know is that when we have enough cannabinoids most people, and dogs, feel a degree of wellbeing.
 Then when danger happens the body releases two enzymes (fatty acid amide hydrolase and monoacylglycerol acid lipase) in order to destroy our cannabinoids in order to create an immediate feeling of unease.

 A dog's life was never intended to be lived with alarm clocks, constant noise (ie TV, radio, people coming and going), life lived primarily indoors and ongoing change.
 These are just a few influences in our dog's modern lives.
 These natural stressors have the same effect on their bodies as waking up to a mountain lion licking their lips.
-In turn your dog's body produces enzymes to destroy cannabinoids so he or she can be on edge.
+In turn, your dog's body produces enzymes to destroy cannabinoids to ensure he or she is on-edge.
 For many dogs that is an everyday occurrence.
 Then we have the problem with some dogs inherently having compromised nervous systems.
-The smallest of change can induce stress.
-Their bodies are continually producing cannabinoid destroying enzymes to insure they are in that heightened state of unease.
+For these dogs so much of everyday life causes stress.
+Their bodies are continually producing cannabinoid destroying enzymes to insure they are on-edge in a heightened state of unease.